webteckie/iKubernetes/README.md

     kubectl get pods

     NOTE: should see something like:

     NAME                                READY   STATUS    RESTARTS   AGE
     azure-vote-back-6d4b4776b6-nf7r6    1/1     Running   0          16h
     azure-vote-front-647868dd6c-2fwmn   1/1     Running   0          5m33s

+- You can get a description of the azure-vote-front pod by doing:

+    kubectl describe pod azure-vote-front-<XXXXX-YYYYY>

 ## Browse to the app
 If and after the application was successfully deployed then you should be able to browse to it.